 People have what scientists call a circadian preference, which essentially means they are either morning people or evening people.
 You probably assume it is best to write during your most optimal time (morning people writing in the morning, evening people in the evening), but that’s not true.
 Although analytical thinking—the kind you use to solve math problems—is better during people’s optimal times, a 2011 study found that creativity was actually better during people’s non-optimal times.
 Because our conscious mind is groggy during our non-optimal time, it relaxes the reigns on our unconscious mind and gives it more freedom to wander.

 6. Take a Shower

 A survey conducted by creativity expert Scott Kaufman found that 72% of people report having a creative breakthrough in the shower.
 This is a secret writers have known for a long time.
 Agatha Christie, Edmond Rostand, and Dalton Trumbo all wrote while soaking in their tubs.
 And Woody Allen once stated in an Esquire interview that he frequently uses long showers to break through writer’s block.
 So why is a shower so good for creativity?
 It is an activity that is relaxing, done in isolation, and lacks other distractions—all essential components for unlocking your inner muse.
-To best optimize your shower, consider buying bathtub markers or a waterproof notepad so you can immediately jot down all your amazing ideas.
+To best optimize your shower, consider buying bathtub markers or a waterproof notepad like AquaNotes so you can immediately jot down all your amazing ideas.

 7. Get Outside